-First, why is remuneration so important?
+Why is remuneration so important?

-- Remuneration is largely inescapable and highly emotive – Remuneration is a business fundamental; paying staff fairly and accurately is a foundational part of the employer-employee relationship.
+Remuneration is a business fundamental; paying staff fairly and accurately is a foundational part of the employer-employee relationship.
 Because of this, it is both highly emotive and heavily scrutinised.
 Robert Half reported that 37% of Australians believe they are being paid unfairly, but not paying employees fairly will cost money, reputation and attract negative press.

-- Remuneration is one of the biggest operating costs – Remuneration is a fixed cost.
+Remuneration is a fixed cost.
 It is 50-70% of a business’ operating expenses, so there is no room for mistake.
 With multiple stakeholders typically involved in rem reviews and rem strategy, manual processes (i.e. working on spreadsheets) are error-prone and therefore impractical.

-- Wage inflation is a constant – Over the last 10 years, there has been a 30% average salary inflation across all sectors in Australia.
+Over the last 10 years, there has been a 30% average salary inflation across all sectors in Australia.
 This inflation has slowed in recent years, but it still happens.
 The National Minimum Wage in Australia increased 3% in July 2019, but this year (July 2020) it increased just 1.75%.
 In New Zealand, the adult minimum wage increased $1.20 from $17.70 to $18.90 per hour in April 2020.

-- Multiple direct impacts on margin – Doing more with less is key to business success – especially for small and medium-sized businesses who typically have tighter budgets.
+Doing more with less is key to business success – especially for small and medium-sized businesses who typically have tighter budgets.
 However, with the current economic conditions, making budgets stretch further in every organisation, regardless of size, has never been more critical.
 Navigating wage inflation and deliberating wage increases with a tight budget is not possible without a reliable remuneration process in place.
 A lack of an effective process may impact margins and result in rem budgets being skewed.

-- Compliance and responsibility – Due to the complexity of the employment relations landscape in Australia and New Zealand, compliance headaches are common when it comes to remuneration.
+Due to the complexity of the employment relations landscape in Australia and New Zealand, compliance headaches are common when it comes to remuneration.
 However, complexity is no excuse for mistakes.
 People want to know they are being paid fairly.
 It helps to have transparency around remuneration and be able to show that decisions are based on market/industry trends.
 Additionally, it’s important to note that gender equality is a key issue (especially for mid-large businesses).
 Every Australian business in the private sector with 100+ employees must report their workforce gender composition and remuneration every year to the WGEA (Workplace Gender Equality Agency), and without a helicopter view this is tricky.
 There are calls to make gender reporting compulsory in New Zealand.